waseem18/Openflock/README.md

 * Run the command `python /path/of/dev_appserver.py /path/of/Openflock` (`dev_appserver.py` lies in google_appengine folder)
 * Now you can find Openflock running `localhost:8080` and admin server running at `localhost:8000`.
 * Raise an issue or contact me if you face any problems in installing Openflock locally.

-###Note
-* I think the code I wrote is not so efficient.
-Kindly forgive me for this.
-* I hope to receive contributions from the community to improve Openflock :)